curiousest/curiousest.github.io/_drafts/tabum/external_talks_marketing.md

 Every combination of ideas is a machine whose purpose is to survive.

 Every idea is composed of one or more ideas.
 The purpose of every idea is to continue existing, and maybe something more.

+The author is Douglas Hindson.
+You are too.
+(alternatively use handle, curiousest)